dbcli/pgcli/docs/pages/printing_text.rst

 A classname like ``pygments.literal.string.double`` is actually decomposed in the following four classnames: ``pygments``, ``pygments.literal``, ``pygments.literal.string`` and ``pygments.literal.string.double``.
-The final style is computed by combinding the style for these four classnames.
+The final style is computed by combining the style for these four classnames.
 So, changing the style from these Pygments tokens can be done as follows:

 .. code:: python